chauff/IN4325/projectCoreIR.md

 **Group projects are conducted in groups of 2-3 students.
 Please enroll together with your team members in group on Brightspace - we have predefined 40 different groups, take your pick!**

-You can choose between two types of projects: reproducing a human-in-the-loop IR paper or investigating a research idea of your own.
+You can choose between two types of projects: reproducing an IR paper of our choice or investigating a research idea of your own.

-## 1. Reproducing a human-in-the-loop IR paper
+## 1. Reproducing an IR paper of our choice

-You first choose a published paper that describes an IR experiment that involves actual users.
-We have a list of papers that are well suited for this project below, but of course you can also suggest to reproduce another one.
-You then implement and execute the experiments described in the paper, analyze your results and discuss them in light of the original paper's results.
+You first choose a published paper that describes an IR experiment.
+There are two main types of IR papers: (1) those that contain studies with **actual users** and (2) those that contain experiments that are based on test collections **not involving actual users**.
+While the foci of papers of type (1) are on the building of the system, the execution of the user study and the evaluation of the user logs, in type (2) the main foci are the development and implementation of algorithm(s), their deployment and the subsequent error analyses (why or why not does the new approach outperform the baselines).

+Based on both types of papers, we have created two lists of papers that are well suited for the group project.

 Note that **reproducibility does not mean to create an exact replica of the original paper** (that would be replicability), instead [reproducibility](https://www.acm.org/publications/policies/artifact-review-badging) asks the question whether the idea is reproducible by a different team, a slightly different experimental setup and independently developed artifacts.
 [This interesting paper](https://pdfs.semanticscholar.org/b95a/11620929f1c4760587ac99a8d6b4d8cbc547.pdf) on algorithm reproducibility (in particular Table 2!) may give you inspirations for what to look out for in terms of reproducibility.

-*Why should you choose this project type?* Because human-in-the-loop IR experiments require you to understand and apply the whole breadth of IR: starting from finding the right search system to use (or implement from scratch), to the right document collection, implementation and evaluation of user logs.

 Replication can be a lot of fun and yes, [it sometimes looks like this](https://twitter.com/DevilleSy/status/958761021421903872)!

-### List of human-in-the-loop IR papers
+### List of IR papers with user studies

 *These papers have different lengths (some are 4 pages, some are 10+ pages).
 While it is feasible to attempt to reproduce a 4 page paper, for the 10+ page papers, you have to make a selection of the paper aspects to reproduce; use the proposal to argue for your decisions.*

+*While in these works the user study participants were almost always paid, you will use what's called "opportunity sampling" (or convenience sampling) of study participants: you will find study participants that are easy for you to approach (family member, study friends, users of the TUD library, etc.).*

 - [Perceptions of the Effect of Fragmented Attention on Mobile Web Search Tasks](http://nrl.northumbria.ac.uk/28559/1/chiir_2017_harvey.pdf).
 The main questions tackled here is the following: _Do common mobile situations that cause fragmented attention have an impact on search behaviour?_ If you ever wanted to know how a treadmill can be used in an IR experiment, this paper is for you.
 - [Query Priming for Promoting Critical Thinking in Web Search](https://dl.acm.org/citation.cfm?id=3176349.3176377) This paper reports an interesting finding: _A search user interface with query priming presents terms that evoke critical thinking, thereby encouraging users to search for webpages carefully_.
 Can we reproduce this finding?